faeboli/Lcnc/Readme.md

 # Create your own configuration:
 - Litex installed and working, see https://github.com/enjoy-digital/litex
+- oss-cad-suite
 - clone Lcnc repo on your pc
-- edit Lcnc.py:
-  modify what is between
-  "Devices configuration start"
-  and
-  "Devices configuration end"
+- edit Lcnc.py (or start from one of the preconfigured configurations): modify what is between  "Devices configuration start"  and  "Devices configuration end" in python file.
 This part of the firmware script file contains the list of the peripherals you want to include in the build, and the board pins assigned to each.
 The default driver contains a basic example with several inputs, outputs, pwm generators encoders, step generators.
 - execute Lcnc.py:
-  the command used to execute the firmware generation will accept arguments that will define the particular board to be used as target, and the ip address to assign to the board. the script can be run with default parameters, simply typing "./Lcnc.py --build --doc" this will generate a firmware for a colorlight 5A-75E V6.0 with ip=192.168.2.50
+  the command used to execute the firmware generation will accept arguments that will define the particular board to be used as target, and the ip address to assign to the board. the script can be run with default parameters, simply typing "./Lcnc.py --build --doc" this will generate a firmware for a colorlight 5A-75E V6.0 with ip=192.168.2.50 port=1234
 - the target board can be changed adding to the command "board" and "revision" parameters, for example "--board=5a-75b --revision=8.0"
-- ip address can be configured with "eth-ip" parameter, for example "--eth-ip=192.168.1.100"
+- ip address can be configured with "--eth-ip" parameter, for example "--eth-ip=192.168.1.100"
+- port can be changed with parameter "--eth-port" parameter, for example "--eth-port=1234"
+- MAC address can be changed with parameter "--mac-address" parameter, for example "--mac-address=0x10e2d5000000"
 - the script, if succesful, will generate many files, bitfile is located in /build/colorlight_5a_75e/gateware/Lcnc.bit
 - upload the bitfile on the board
 - connect the board, ping it to make sure that the the board is alive and connected

+# Connecting to more than one board:
+- up to 4 boards can be driven together, the only condition needed is to have unique ip, port and MAC for each board.
+A gigabit ethernet switch is needed.

 # Working with peripherals:
 -- doc in construction, the peripherals are what they seem, you can play with them, only to be noted that stepgen is velocity mode only.